Robert E. Lee statue on historic Virginia street removed - KRDO

 A pair of rulings from the state Supreme Court last week cleared the way for its removal after intense national debate over the 12-ton statue’s purpose and place along the nearly one-mile, tree-lined street in the city that was once the capital of the Confederacy.
 The statue, like other symbols of the Confederacy in the commonwealth and and across the country including the busts of Confederate figures in the Virginia statehouse, was removed after the killing of George Floyd prompted a nationwide reckoning with police brutality and racism.

+“It’s electrifying,” Cleveland told CNN.
+“It’s bittersweet.
+I’m glad to see it down, but I would like to see more progress on issues such as police brutality and housing inequality.”

+She also said she never though she would see the statue’s removal happen until the protests last year.

-Lawrence West, founder of BLM RVA, told CNN it is “very satisfying, gratifying” to see the statue being removed.
+Lawrence West, founder of BLM RVA, told CNN Tuesday it is “very satisfying, gratifying” that the statue was being removed.
 His group has occupied the space surrounding the Lee monument — unofficially dubbed by protesters the Marcus-David Peters Circle in honor of a Black teacher who was killed by police while experiencing a “mental health crisis” — since June 2020 amid protests over Floyd’s death.

 “Robert E. Lee standing here on Monument Avenue is very symbolic to the Confederate mindset, you know the levels of oppression that people feel on a regular day-to-day basis,” West said.
 “With the coming down of the monument it is also a part of coming down with those types of ideals.
 It brings some closure to the conversation, ‘It’s OK to be racist’.”